VadimEp622/proj-my-team-design-challenge/README.md

 The task at hand was to make a new website from the ground up, following the instructions in the given canvas file.

-Requirements:
+# Requirements:

-*Emphasis on correct/best practices
+*Emphasis on best practices

 *Pixel-perfect